-Maketu Ongatoro Wetland Society (MOWS) supports, encourages and engages in the conservation and ecological restoration of coastal areas surrounding Maketu, from Kaituna Cut to Waihi Harbour Wetland.
+Maketu Ongatoro Wetland Society (MOWS) is involved in the conservation and ecological restoration of coastal areas surrounding Maketu, from Kaituna Cut to Waihi Harbour Wetland.

 Achievements of MOWS: